-The annual Catholic Heritage Lectures, launched in 2010, engage the intellectual and religious communities of the Seattle area and the Seattle University community to explore aspects of the Catholic Intellectual Tradition and the intersection of Catholicism and culture.
-Seattle University has had the privilege of welcoming scholars from diverse fields since the inception of the lecture series.
-Our distinguished scholars have included scientists, philosophers, historians, sociologists and theologians.
+The annual Catholic Heritage Lectures, launched in 2010, engage the intellectual and religious communities of the Seattle area and the Seattle University community to explore aspects of the Catholic Intellectual Traditions and the intersection of Catholicism and culture.